-Enter the length of any side and the total number of sides of the polygon into the calculator to determine the apothem.
-This calculator can also determine the side length or number of sides given the other variables.
+Enter the length of any side and the total number of sides of a regular polygon (all sides and angles equal) into the calculator to determine the apothem.
+This calculator can also determine the side length or number of sides given the other variables (regular polygons only).

 Apothem Formula

-The following formula can be used to calculate an apothem of any polygon.
+The following formula can be used to calculate the apothem of a regular polygon (all sides and angles equal).

 • Where a is the apothem